 - Begin your experiment with the materials you’ve gathered and record down the items which sinks or floats.

-- Discuss about the results with your child and get them to categorize the items accordingly.
+- Discuss the results with your child and get them to categorize the items accordingly.

 Tip: For the older children, get them to draw a table of their own and let them record the observations themselves.

 Letting them take charge of the experiment encourages them to be independent learners.
 Or you can even ask them to come up with ways to help items which sink to float and vice versa!
 For example, does tying a coin to a tongue depressor make the coin float?